How To Create The Best Videos

 Open to Your Ideas

-When you referred the company to a video you think is cool and has an element you would like your video to emulate, they said, “We can do something like that.”
+When you referred the company to a video you think is cool and has an element you would like your video production to emulate, they said, “We can do something like that.”
 You were asked for your own ideas about your video early in the conversation.

 You can also get a sense of their ability to create a customized production by the level of curiosity.
 If the questions are few and superficial, you can fairly conclude they decided what kind of video you need before the conversation began.

 No matter how short they are, making videos is making movies.
 Making movies is telling stories and telling stories requires imagination.
 Even educational videos, training videos and public service announcements require creativity.
 And creativity, while hard to define, is something you know when you see it.
 Is the other guy coming up with ideas or do you feel like you’re doing all the work?
-Your reasonable expectation with a video company is that creative ideas come included with the project and are presented for you to consider, respond to and choose from.
+Your reasonable expectation with a video production company is that creative ideas come included with the project and are presented for you to consider, respond to and choose from.
 A certain amount of brainstorming is part of the fun.

 A lot of listening is required in order to develop an appropriate and creative concept for the video.
 First, the video company needs to ask enough questions to get to the heart of the matter.
 What is the purpose of the video?
 Who is the target audience or demographic?
 What kind of budget are you working with?
 Should the video be designed to increase brand awareness?
 What is an appropriate distribution model?
 Once the “what” is clear, the “how” can begin to be answered.